Joe Biden Lead Unaffected By ‘Segregationist’ Controversy Heading Into First Democratic Debate, New Polls Show

 Politico cited a new poll condition conducted by the publication and the research firm Morning Consult, which found that 41 percent of likely voters in the Democratic primary said that Biden’s remarks about the two senators — James Eastland of Mississippi, and Herman Talmadge of Georgia — would make no difference to them when they cast their ballots.
 In fact, 29 percent actually said that the controversy would make them more likely to vote for Bide, while only 18 percent cited the “segregationist” remarks as causing them to be less likely to vote for Biden.

 A poll by The Economist/YouGov released almost two weeks ago showed Biden commanding support from a full 50 percent of black voters in the Democratic primary race.
-The Politico/Morning Consult findings appear to indicate that Biden’s support with black voters is unlikely to weaken, despite his remarks about the two senators who were firm opponenets of racial integration.
+The Politico/Morning Consult findings appear to indicate that Biden’s support with black voters is unlikely to weaken, despite his remarks about the two senators who were firm opponents of racial integration.

 The poll found 27 percent of black voters saying that the controversy made no difference to them, while 30 percent said it made them more likely to vote for Biden.
 Only 20 percent said the controversy would reduce their chances of voting for Biden.